isomerpages/ogp/_careers/product-design.md

 ### **Who we are looking for**
 We look for people who:

-* Have a demonstrated ability to designing products and experiences - Prior work and personal projects count for much more than specific degrees.
+* Have a demonstrated ability to designing products and experiences - Prior work and personal projects count for much more than specific degrees

-* Have a great visual design sense and an eye for detail - You should have a portfolio that showcases your prior work and be able to explain your design decisions.
+* Have a great visual design sense and an eye for detail - You should have a portfolio that showcases your prior work and be able to explain your design decisions

-* Are passionate about user-centered design - We look for experience with user research processes and an understanding of mobile-first and responsive design.
+* Are passionate about user-centered design - We look for experience with user research processes and an understanding of mobile-first and responsive design

 * You need proficiency in Figma and Adobe Creative Suite.
-Familiarity with HTML/CSS/JS and other web development technologies is a plus.
+Familiarity with HTML/CSS/JS and other web development technologies is a plus

-* Communicate well with both users and engineers - You need to be comfortable taking feedback from laymen to inform your designs and then explaining those designs in sufficient detail to engineers for implementation.
+* Communicate well with both users and engineers - You need to be comfortable taking feedback from laymen to inform your designs and then explaining those designs in sufficient detail to engineers for implementation

-* Take initiative to make things happen - Our job is to push for change in government, so we need to challenge the status quo and not wait for instruction.
+* Take initiative to make things happen - Our job is to push for change in government, so we need to challenge the status quo and not wait for instruction

 * Want to work for the public good - We are public servants, we serve the public.
 This sometimes means ignoring political pressures and misguided policies.
-We need people who will push back if something is not in the public interest.
+We need people who will push back if something is not in the public interest

-Overall we look for people who have ability, initiative, good communication, and strong values.
+Overall we look for people who have ability, initiative, good communication, and strong values

 <a href="https://opengovernmentproducts.recruitee.com/#section-89477" target="_blank">
     <button class="bp-button is-secondary is-medium has-text-white is-uppercase search-button">